+4.4.2.2.
 Enforcement ability.
 Theoretical studies have emphasized the potential of bribery and corruption by local officials to undercut the effectiveness of national conservation policy.
 Moreover, weak state capacity in remote areas implies that logging firms may be able to engage in illegal deforestation without detection-i.e., without the need to pay any bribes whatsoever.
-In light of these enforcement difficulties, Assunção et al. (2017) evaluate the effectiveness of an innovative satellite-based monitoring initiative in the Brazilian Amazon.
-Brazil's Real-Time System for Detection of Deforestation (DETER), which came into operation in 2004.
+In light of these enforcement difficulties, Assunção et al. (2023a) evaluate the effectiveness of an innovative satellite-based monitoring initiative in the Brazilian Amazon, Brazil's Real-Time System for Detection of Deforestation (DETER), which came into operation in 2004.
 The authors exploit the fact that on cloudy days, DETER's satellite-based technology was relatively less effective at detecting changes in forest cover.
 They therefore use yearly cloud cover as an instrument for environmental enforcement activity in a municipality, as proxied by the amount of fines levied.
-The authors' 2SLS estimates suggest that a 50% increase in annual enforcement mediated by DETER led to a 25% reduction in annual municipality-level deforestation over the period 2006-2016.
+The authors' two-stage least-squares estimates suggest that a 50% increase in annual enforcement mediated by DETER led to a 25% reduction in annual municipality-level deforestation over the period 2006-2016.

+4.4.2.3.
 Interactions with elections.
 As discussed above, local officials may become relatively more permissive of illegal deforestation activity in years leading up to a local election if doing so improves their electoral prospects.
 Studies testing for electoral deforestation cycles typically employ locality-level panel data and difference-in-differences specifications to compare trends in deforestation within localities and their coincidence with election timing.
-Pailler (2018) adopts this strategy to estimate the effect on deforestation rates in Brazil when a municipality's mayor ran for re-election relative to municipalities where the incumbent did not seek re-election.
-She finds that deforestation rates were 8-10% higher in election years in municipalities in which the incumbent mayor ran for re-election between 2002-2012, and notes that deforestation may even be a mechanism for funding electoral campaigns directly.
+Pailler (2018) adopts this strategy to estimate the effect on deforestation rates in Brazil when a municipality's mayor ran for reelection relative to municipalities where the incumbent did not seek reelection.
+She finds that deforestation rates were 8-10% higher in election years in municipalities in which the incumbent mayor ran for reelection between 2002 and 2012 and notes that deforestation may even be a mechanism for funding electoral campaigns directly.

-Of course, an empirical difficulty is the potential endogeneity of incumbents deciding to seek re-election.
+Of course, an empirical difficulty is the potential endogeneity of incumbents deciding to seek reelection.
 Other studies have surmounted this challenge by exploiting idiosyncratic variation in the timing of local elections.
-For example, Indonesia's post-Soeharto decentralization in the late 1990s induced variation in the timing of district head elections on the basis of when sitting district heads' terms expired.
+For example, Indonesia's post-Suharto decentralization in the late 1990s induced variation in the timing of district head elections on the basis of when sitting district heads' terms expired.
 Burgess et al. (2011) and Cisneros et al. (2021) exploit this variation and look for deforestation impacts.
 Both papers find increased deforestation rates in the year leading up to a district head election.
-Cisneros et al. (2021) further argues that the political and economic drivers of deforestation interact: the electoral deforestation cycle was amplified in districts that were more exposed to fluctuations in the global price of palm oil.
-Balboni et al. (2021a), on the other hand, find that the incidence and physical scope of forest fires used for land clearing declined significantly in election years from 2005-2014.
-This divergence with previous results perhaps stemming from the conspicuous nature of fire-setting via air pollution and other salient, short-run negative externalities.
+Cisneros et al. (2021) further argue that the political and economic drivers of deforestation interact: The electoral deforestation cycle was amplified in districts that were more exposed to fluctuations in the global price of palm oil.
+Balboni et al. (2021), on the other hand, find that the incidence and physical scope of forest fires used for land clearing in fact declined significantly in election years from 2005 to 2014.
+The divergence of Balboni et al.'s results with previous results on electoral deforestation cycles perhaps stems from the conspicuous nature of fire-setting via air pollution and from other salient, short-run negative externalities.